jo-wil/JAM/README.md

    }, 1000);

-   // This is out AJAX request for this file :) const xhr = new XMLHttpRequest();
+   // This is an AJAX request for this file :) const xhr = new XMLHttpRequest();
    xhr.addEventListener('load', function () {
       if (xhr.status === 200) {